-The Kingdom of Bhutan is a country in Southern Asia.
+The Kingdom of Bhutan is a sovereign nation in Southern Asia.
 Land borders it on all sides.
 It is at the eastern end of the Himalayas and is also the smallest Himalayan country.
 Tibet and India border it on both sides.
 Bhutan is the only Vajrayana Buddhist nation in the world.

 The official currency is Ngultrum.
 The approximate exchange rate is Nu68 for US$1.
-The leading foreign currencies are acceptable for exchange.
+The leading foreign currencies are accepted for exchange.
 However, traveler’s cheques are preferable and get better exchange rates.
 Credit cards are acceptable, but not widely.
 Also, ATMs only accept Bhutanese bank cards.

 Roads around the country are in a quite reasonable condition.
 Cars drive on the left side of the road.
 You can hire a car here, but it is better to book through the Internat beforehand.